-I hold a dual appointment at UC Davis as an Assistant Professor in the departments of American Studies and Design; I’m currently the American Studies faculty undergraduate advisor.
-My forthcoming book, Explosivity: Following What Remains, is arriving in Spring 2025 from the University of Minnesota Press.
-I’ll have more info on this site as it becomes available.
+I hold a dual appointment at UC Davis as an Assistant Professor in the departments of American Studies and Design, and I’m the American Studies faculty undergraduate advisor.
+My forthcoming book, Explosivity: Following What Remains, arrives in Spring 2025 from the University of Minnesota Press (I’ll have more info on this site as it becomes available).

 Previously, I was a UC Davis Chancellor’s Postdoctoral Fellow in American Studies, a UC Humanities Research Institute (UCHRI) Residential Research Fellow on Civil Wars, and a Ford Foundation Fellow (Dissertation Year Award) at UC Berkeley.
 See also my ORCID profile page.